- 50th Anniversary Performance – Salute to the Scholars >

 In addition to the performances by the U.S. Presidential Scholars in the Arts, there were a number of featured speakers including:

-From President Lyndon B. Johnson to President Barack Obama, the Presidential Scholars Program has honored more than 7,000 of our nation’s most distinguished graduating high school seniors.
-Initiated by President Johnson, the Presidential Scholars Program annually selects one male and one female student from each state (as well as the District of Columbia, Puerto Rico, and Americans living abroad) along with 15 at-large students and up to 20 students in the arts on the basis of outstanding scholarship, service, leadership, and creativity through a rigorous selection and review process administered by the White House Commission on U.S. Presidential Scholars and the US Department of Education.
+Starting with President Lyndon B. Johnson, the Presidential Scholars Program has honored more than 7,000 of our nation’s most distinguished graduating high school seniors.
+Initiated by President Johnson, the Presidential Scholars Program annually selects one male and one female student from each state (as well as the District of Columbia, Puerto Rico, and Americans living abroad) along with 15 at-large students and up to 20 students in the arts, and 20 career and technical education (CTE) students on the basis of outstanding scholarship, service, leadership, and creativity through a rigorous selection and review process administered by the White House Commission on U.S. Presidential Scholars and the U.S. Department of Education.

 During the first National Recognition Week in 1964, the Scholars participated in seminars with Secretary of State Dean Rusk, Astronaut Alan B. Sheppard, and Chief Justice Earl Warren.
 President Johnson opened the first meeting of the White House Commission on Presidential Scholars by stating that the Program was not just a reward for excellence, but a means of nourishing excellence.
 The Program was intended to stimulate achievement in a way that could be “revolutionary”.
 President Johnson challenged the Scholars to dedicate their talents and time “in our land and in all lands to cleaning away the blight, to sweeping away the shoddiness, to wiping away the injustices and inequities of the past so that all men may live together in a great world community of decency and excellence.”